artialex/artialex.github.io/public/notes/The way I write these notes.md

 Then I used Workflowy, but the idea of having a lot of lists quickly became not handy

-_Maybe my mindset led me the way of lists and categories instead of the way of links and connections_
+> Maybe my mindset led me the way of lists and categories instead of the way of links and connections

 Finally, I discovered [Zettelkasten method](https://zettelkasten.de/posts/overview/) and now I think that it's the most appropriate way of writing notes for me.
 It has no overhead, no extra burden.
 It drove me back to simple markdown files and I can view them in any form I like, In the editor or web-based.

-[[Collection of various digital gardens]], for inspiration and research:

 ---